Thielaviopsis basicola: Environment

 As a poor saprophyte and obligate parasite, T. basicola is often dependent upon favorable environmental conditions.
 Although the pathogen is able to grow in a variety of soil moistures, wet soil is optimal for greater infection since spores are able to move easily in water.
 Water plays a role in dispersal of spores and can lead to an increased infection rate.
-Soil temperatures also play an important role, as temperatures between 55-65°F are favorable for the pathogen.
-However, temperatures that are higher than 86°F are unfavorable for the fungus and only traces of the pathogen can be found.
+Soil temperatures also play an important role, as temperatures between 55 and 65 °F are favorable for the pathogen.
+However, temperatures that are higher than 86 °F are unfavorable for the fungus and only traces of the pathogen can be found.
 At lower temperatures, the severity of the disease increases since the temperatures become unfavorable for and induces stress on the hosts.
 Alkaline clay soils have proven to be conducive to pathogenicity and also favor the pathogen.
 This can be attributed to the fact that the pathogen is suppressed at soils with pH less than 5.2, so increasing pH is favorable for severity of disease.
 There are also cultural conditions which may induce stress on the host plants that favor the pathogen including high soluble salts, excessive nitrogen fertilizer, low organic matter, etc. When the plant undergoes stress due to cultural conditions, there is an increase in susceptibility to opportunistic pathogens such as T. basicola.
 For this reason, it is important to practice proper cultural conditions such as maintaining proper temperatures, amount of nitrogen fertilizer, and pH of the soil to reduce stress of host plants and decrease susceptibility to disease.